mamba-org/micromamba-docker/docs/quick_start.rst

 Running commands in Dockerfile within the conda environment
 -----------------------------------------------------------

-While the conda environment is automatically activated for ``docker run ...`` commands, it is not automatically activated during build.
-To ``RUN`` a command from a conda environment within a Dockerfile, as explained in detail in the next two subsections, you *must*:
+The conda environment is automatically activated for ``docker run ...`` commands, but it is not automatically activated during the build of an image (``docker build ...``).
+In order to use a ``RUN`` command to execute a program from a conda environment within a ``Dockerfile``, as explained in detail in the next two subsections, you *must*:

 #.
 Set ``ARG MAMBA_DOCKERFILE_ACTIVATE=1`` to activate the conda environment